SnehalD14/gpd_ros/README.md

    Make sure to close the visualization window for the publisher to recieve the grasps.

 3. Run the GPD execution code
-   We subscribe to the grasps planned using GPD and obtain position and orientation.This code makes the robot move to the object, grasps it and move away from the table with the grasped object.
+   We subscribe to the grasps planned using GPD and obtain position and orientation.
+This code makes the robot move the object, grasps it and move away from the table with the grasped object.

    ```
    python scripts/gpd_execution.py